CharlieDigital/dotnet6-openapi/README.md

-# .NET 6 OpenAPI with TypeScript Client Generation
+# .NET 6 OpenAPI with TypeScript Client Generation (Now with 100% More Google Cloud Run)

 This is a sample application demonstrating .NET 6 with OpenAPI client code generation.